JDongian/neobot/README.md

 * The Buzzer Game
 * Attack of the Revenge

-##Known Bugs
+##Known Bugs/Issues
 * Logging in isn't registered atm in DailyFreebies.py, and should be handled separately.
 * Some console feedback is missing from harvest.py
-* There's probably a bug in every file...
+* There's probably a bug in every file if you look hard enough...